 Does the digital need to duplicate the physical?

-No, the digital twin only needs to represent the physical asset relevant to the decisions you want to inform.
+No, the digital twin only needs to represent the physical asset relevant to the decisions you want to inform; they can be use case specific!
 A simple decision (do I need to open the window?) needs very little information, a more complex decision (do I need to upgrade the local utility infrastructure to support an increased demand?) needs a lot of information.
 The frequency, detail and degree of information will depend on the decisions being made.
 For example, internal temperature information might need to be captured frequently (once per minute?), but geospatial information in relation to building settlement is unlikely needed as frequently (once per month?).
 You may have also noticed that I haven’t mentioned geometric (3D) models at all.
 Depending on the type of information you need, a digital twin may not need geometric models and will likely look very different when compared to the physical asset.

 And that’s it